-eGOV brings together government officials, urban planners, and others from North America, Latin America and Europe.
+eGOV brings together federal, state and municipal elected and appointed government officials, and private sector leaders.
 They come with a shared goal—to transform their urban communities into smart cities through the power of innovative technology.
-The Government Innovation Summit provides an ideal platform for public-private partnerships.
+The eGOV Summit provides an ideal platform for establishing and showcasing public-private partnerships.
 The possibilities for innovation and collaboration in this field are immeasurable.

 The future of governments in the world are at risk.
 There is an urgent call for unity, collaboration and innovation in order to take a stand for freedom and human rights.
 Join former President of Mexico, Vicente Fox as he shares his experience and thoughts about the future of politics.